daniel-schroeder-dev/audio-recorder/README.md

 ![audio-recorder-usage example](audio-recorder-usage.gif)

-## TODOS

--   Add some text to loading icon that lets users know that we're searching for audio devices.
--   Add some text/animation while recording is happening so users know they are being recorded.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.